 A strategic academic realignment within the College of Arts and Sciences is creating new opportunities in education, research, and outreach for students and faculty university-wide.

 - The new School of Languages, Cultures, and Race brings together students and faculty from the former departments of Critical Cultures, Gender, and Race Studies (CCGRS) and Foreign Languages and Cultures (FLC) as well as the interdisciplinary programs in Humanities and Social Sciences.

-- A separate interdisciplinary Women’s Studies program is now housed within the Department of English.
+- A separate interdisciplinary Women’s, Gender, and Sexuality Studies program is now housed within the Department of English.

 Current students in existing programs can continue, without interruption, to progress toward timely completion of their degrees while they experience a range of additional benefits.

 The realignment plan was approved by the WSU Board of Regents on May 4 and effective July 1, 2018.